Coffee Packaging Options

 Single Serve Coffee Formats

-There are several formats of single serve coffee.
+There are several formats of single-serve coffee.
 The most popular are Coffee Pods, followed by Keurig K-Cups, K-Cup Alternatives like OneCups K-Cup Brewers, Tassimo T-Discs, and others.

-Of the single serve formats, coffee pods have gained a lot of popularity recently.
-Coffee pods are are not proprietary (meaning lots of roasters make pods, and they work in a variety of pod brewer brands).
+Of the single-serve formats, coffee pods have gained a lot of popularity recently.
+Coffee pods are not proprietary (meaning lots of roasters make pods, and they work in a variety of pod brewer brands).
 Also, pods tend to have a better aroma when opening the package and brewing, tend to be fresher, tend to be a better value (less expensive per cup of coffee), and are much better for the environment because they use less packaging.

 The idea behind a coffee pod is really simple.
 A coffee pod is made by sealing ground coffee inside a small round pouch of filter paper.
 Each pod makes one cup of coffee, but are designed exclusively for use with pod brewers.
 You cannot use coffee pods with your standard coffee maker, nor with proprietary systems like Tassimo or Keurig-style K-Cup brewers.